jamesjnadeau/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 ### RULES

 Please read carefully.
 These Rules apply along with and in addition to the General Rules for the Home & Garden Department, and the General Rules of Addison County Fair & Field Days.
-Entries will be accepted at the HOME & GARDEN CENTER BUILDING on MONDAY, between 9:00 a.m. & 12:30 p.m.
+Entries will be accepted at the HOME & GARDEN CENTER BUILDING on SUNDAY, between 1:00 p.m. and 4:00 p.m., and MONDAY, between 9:00 a.m. & 12:30 p.m.

 Unworthy, soiled or worn items will not be accepted or judged.